-I'd like to share some wise and sound words concerning the topic of Christians in military service from Dr. Robert Luginbill.
+I'd like to share some wise and sound words concerning the topic of Christians in military service from Dr. R. D. Luginbill.
 This article shares about whether or not God wants people to be pacifists or to protect their loved ones.
-The reason I'd like to share it is because there have been quite a number of people whom I've known lately who seem to imply that a person can't be a devoted Christian and serve in the military at the same time.
+The reason I'd like to share it is that there have been quite a number of people whom I've known lately who seem to imply that a person can't be a devoted Christian and serve in the military at the same time.
 I feel this is a very wrongful judgment to make and that we need to be more discerning about this topic and seek the Bible more deeply about it.
 I hope the following article is very helpful to all who read it.

-First of all I would like to say the simple fact that without military security, there would be no nation states, and nationalism is a very important part of the plan of God since the flood.
-For only by compartmentalizing the human family into nations do we have an "immune system", so to speak, that prevents the devil from bringing the entire world into a state of catastrophic self-destruction all at once.
+First of all, I would like to say the simple fact that without military security, there would be no nation states, and nationalism is a very important part of the plan of God since the flood.
+For only by compartmentalizing the human family into different nations do we have an "immune system", so to speak, that prevents the devil from bringing the entire world into a state of catastrophic self-destruction all at once.
 One country might successfully outlaw the practice of Christianity, for example, but it is not such an easy matter for Satan to pull this off everywhere.
 Through the existence of nations, God has always provided safe havens throughout history for the search for the truth.

-In my mind there is no question but that military service is an honorable profession, and that there is nothing intrinsically wrong with a Christian joining the military.
+In my mind, there is no question but that military service is an honorable profession, and that there is nothing intrinsically wrong with a Christian joining the military.
 Indeed, as with law enforcement, this is a profession of self-sacrifice where considerable risk is taken on for the benefit of others.

 This is not to say that any military organization is perfect, and certainly not that all of the individuals in a military organization are perfect.
 After all, we live in the world.
 Short of "going out of the world", we are going to encounter godless unbelievers of many stripes and all manner of questionable behavior in whatever we do to earn our daily bread.

 God knows very well that if we are walking and working in the world, we will bump into all manner of questionable persons and actions.
-The mark of a Christian is to eschew foul behavior in his/her own actions, and to keep everything with persons who don't on a purely professional basis.
+The mark of a Christian is to eschew foul behavior in his/her own actions and to keep everything with persons who don't on a purely professional basis.
 This is, in my opinion, easier to do in the military than in some other areas of life, because, generally speaking, military organizations run a "tighter ship" than most civilian organizations/companies/groups do, so that while on both sides there may be codes of propriety, one is more likely to find them functioning properly in the military.
 To be sure there are lapses everywhere, but a mature Christian ought to be able to navigate such roiled waters whether inside or outside of the military.